MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Pair programming is a powerful way to transfer knowledge.
 I've mentioned it already as a tool to use at various levels of direct instruction.

-While how you do pairing depends on whether you are going through a guided practice or assessing understanding one general comment around pairing is inexperienced mentors tend to be behind the keyboard too much.

-In most situations, if you are going to pair have your mentee at the keyboard.
-Being at the keyboard makes pairing experiential.
+While how you do pairing depends on whether you are going through a guided practice or assessing understanding one general comment around pairing is inexperienced mentors tend to type at the keyboard too much.
+In most situations, if you are going pair have your mentee at the keyboard.
+Having your mentee typing things makes the pairing activity experiential.
 Experiental learning energizes and enhances the learning experience.

-With that said, use pair programming as much as possible!
+Should you pair all the time?
+Absolutely not.
+There is huge value in your grad having independent practice.
+Look for a balance between pairing and independent practice.

 ## Coding katas or synthetic problems